brunobord/elevator-rpg/elevator-rpg-en.md

 anyone, a physical disability, a secret identity, a crime, a secret love, a plan you can't tell to anyone, etc.

+## Game start

+### With a Game Master

+The Gamemaster leads the Characters towards the elevator.
+This elevator can be situated anywhere: "in a big city", "in San Francisco", "in *this* special building".
+Wherever it is, the Characters will all end in this broken elevator, stuck between two levels.

+#### A few questions

+* Is the light still on?
+* Is the alarm system still working?
+* How long will the Characters wait until the rescue team will save them?

+### GM-Less variant

+TODO
 ## License

 This game is published under the terms of the [CC-BY-SA License][CC-BY-SA License].